skeeto/hash-prospector/README.md

 about any system.
 It's also capable of generating and evaluating 128kiB s-boxes.

-Since 16-bit hashes are more likely to be needed on machines that lack multiplication or rotation instructions, these operations can be omitted during exploration (`-m`, `-r`).
+Since 16-bit hashes are more likely to be needed on machines that, say, lack fast multiplication instructions, certain operations can be omitted during exploration (`-m`, `-r`).

 Some interesting results so far: